 When your Medicare plan fails to cover certain medical expenses, you can use a Rhode Island Medicare Supplement plan, also called a Medigap plan, to fill the coverage gap.
 The federal government provides standards for Medicare and these supplemental plans.

 If you have Medicare Part A or Part B, you can access 10 Medigap plans to help you afford hospital costs, prescriptions, nursing facilities, and more.
-Plan benefits remain the same regardless of where you live, so Plan F enrollees in Rhode Island receive the same benefits as Plan F enrollees in California.
+Plan benefits remain the same regardless of where you live, so Plan F enrollees in Rhode Island receive the same benefits as those in California.

 In Rhode Island, more than 50,000 Medicare beneficiaries also have Medigap coverage.
 Of consumers enrolled in fee-for-service (FFS) Medicare coverage, 39.2% receive coverage through Medigap policies.
 About 40,000 of these Medigap enrollees enjoy Medigap Plan C or Plan F coverage.